AnonymizedAccount/BUNetDataset-REST-API/README.md

   ###### **Example**
   > http://localhost:8081/rest/BUNet/twFriendsOf?idTwProfile=123
 - **twMe_EdgesOf**
-A twMe_EdgesOf describes a collection of accounts in other social media websites of a given Twitter user.
+An twMe_EdgesOf describes a collection of accounts in other social media websites of a given Twitter user.
 The _/twMe_EdgesOf?idTwProfile={idTwProfile}_ node returns me-edges of a given Twitter account.
   ###### **Example**
   > http://localhost:8081/rest/BUNet/twMe_EdgesOf?idTwProfile=123
 - **SMBridges**